bitcoin/bitcoin/doc/design/assumeutxo.md

 ## Generating a snapshot

-The RPC command `dumptxoutset` can be used to generate a snapshot.
+The RPC command `dumptxoutset` can be used to generate a snapshot for the current tip or a recent height.
 This can be used to create a snapshot on one node that you wish to load on another node.
 It can also be used to verify the hardcoded snapshot hash in the source code.

-The utility script
-`./contrib/devtools/utxo_snapshot.sh` may be of use.

 ## General background